VTrappler/vtrappler.github.io/_pages/about.md

   - /about.html
 ---

-Welcome on my personal webpage.
+Welcome on my personal page, which will be used to share things about my work.
+I am still trying to learn the ropes of this setup.

+Also, I will try to write some posts about things I care about (mostly work-related), and share some small personal projects.

 Who am I ?
 ---